petterh/textedit/docs/Home.md

 ﻿### Project Description

-TextEdit is a text editor, written in {"C++"} to the raw Win32 API.
+TextEdit is a text editor, written in C++ to the raw Win32 API.
 It illustrates how to fit together all the myriad bits and pieces that make a robust Windows application a, well, robust Windows application.

 It was originally written as the companion program to my book Programming Industrial Strength Windows (2000); I've occasionally fiddled with it in the years since then.
 Now that it has a home on CodePlex I'll probably continue fiddling, even though my everyday focus has moved to .NET: Technology changes more easily than design principles.
 And it sure beats NotePad.